mshortcodes/mini-projects/README.md

 My first mini-project was actually a to-do list.
 Later, I changed it to be this cipher puzzle which was more interesting to me.
 I got the idea from ForrestKnight.

 This is a fun challenge which showcases a Caesar cipher.
 It shifts each letter in the alphabet by three.
 The letter a, for example, would become d.
 I created a function, encrypt(), which will encrypt the message.
 This takes in a string and uses a nested loop to shift each letter by adding three to its index if it's in the alphabet.
 I used the modulo operator for when the shifted index would exceed 25.
 This prevents trying to access out-of-bounds letters which would result in undefined.
+This also preserves upper case letters and handles non-alphabetic characters.

 ```js
 function encrypt(message) {